UNITED STATES DISTRICT COURT DISTRICT OF NEW JERSEY

 In accordance with the terms of the Settlement, the payments are a pro rata share of the total Settlement Award.Back To Top

-The pro-rata share means that the Gross Settlement Amount was insufficient to pay the maximum possible award to each class member who submitted a valid claim form.
-Each class member’s payment was calculated using the pro-rata Reduction Formula, which consisted of an equal percentage reduction to each class member’s award.Back To Top
+The pro-rata means that the Gross Settlement Fund Amount was insufficient to pay the maximum possible award to each class member who submitted a valid claim form.
+Each class member’s payment was calculated using the pro-rata formula, which consisted of an equal 40.6% percentage share to each class member’s award.Back To Top

 No. The time to amend or revise all claims has passed.
 The determination of your claim and the payment amount is final not subject to appeal or challenge.Back To Top